|| California | Gold Country|

 |Indian Grinding Rock State Historic Park (Pine Grove Volcano Rd.)
 For centuries, the Miwok people lived in the Sierra foothills along creeks and rivers.
 They left behind hundreds of mortar holes where acorns were ground in the limestone rocks.
 Visit the grinding rock where you can see the grinding holes and petroglyphs.
 Run around the reconstruction of a Miwok village, bark-covered roundhouses.|

 |In the Chaw'se Regional Indian Museum there are exhibits and artifacts such as basketry, jewelry and arrow points.
 (Chaw'se means "grinding rock" in Miwok.)|

 |Black Chasm Cavern (Pine Grove Volcano Rd.)
 A homey cave tour takes you 60 feet down, through a narrow opening in the rock that opens into cathedral rooms decked out with stalactites and stalagmites.
 On the way you'll see formations such as the "carrot patch" (albino carrot shapes hanging from the ceiling), "cave bacon" (not edible), and "Rapunzel's hair" (bad hair day).
 The unique feature of this cavern is helictites, calcium-rich formations that look like spikey Silly String sprayed over the cave walls.|

 |Tip: The tour isn't that long and the stairs aren't that tiring, but kids can't be carried and no babies in backpacks (snuglis are okay) for safety reasons.|

-Stop into Train Town Candies & Ice Cream Parlor for an incredible selection of candies fudge, rock candy, jelly beans, salt water taffy, candies with names like "strawberry buttons," "licorice starlights," "slo pokes," "napoleon lemon," a toy train runs around on a track suspended from the ceiling.
+Stop into Train Town Candies & Ice Cream Parlor for an incredible selection of candies fudge, rock candy, jelly beans, salt water taffy, candies with names like "butterscotch buttons," "licorice starlights," "slo pokes," "napoleon lemon," a toy train runs around on a track suspended from the ceiling.